rohernandezz/roHernandezz-net/content/_index.md

 section = "Homepage"
 +++

-I'm Ro Hernández, a type designer, engineer, developer, letterer, and ocassionally bike mechanic.
+I'm Ro Hernández, a type designer, engineer, developer, letterer, and ocassional
+{{< random-pick "hacker" "sign painter" "woodworker" "bike mechanic">}}.

 ### Here, you'll find:

-- Caps are nice and tight.

-- General proportions are condensed and economical.

-- It does what it’s supposed to do.
-Reliably.
-Quietly.
+- I'm a nerd.

+- This website is under construction.

+- I make fonts here, at (Tortilla.studio.)[https://tortilla.studio]

 - But you can still feel the care in every shape.